-When choosing your baby’s diapers, you have two options: cloth or disposable diapers.
-This is a very personal decision, and no one should try to convince you to choose either.
-You can try an option and then switch, or use both types of diapers, alternating between them.
+When choosing your baby’s diapers, you have two options: disposable or cloth diapers.
+This is a very personal decision and no one should try to convince you to choose either.
+You can try an option and then switch, or use both types, alternating between them.

-Most disposable diapers are equipped with an absorbent layer to keep your baby’s waste away from his skin to avoid irritation, chafing, or leakage (although sometimes it’s unavoidable).
-There are many brands of disposable diapers, which over the years have improved and now are more comfortable and lightweight.
-There are also eco-friendly options that help reduce the amount of diapers that reach landfills.
+Most disposable diapers are equipped with an absorbent layer to keep your baby’s waste away from their skin to avoid irritation, chafing, or leakage (although sometimes it’s inevitable).
+There are many brands of disposable diapers, which, over the years, have improved and now are more comfortable and lightweight than ever.
+There are also eco-friendly options that help reduce the number of diapers that reach landfills.
 These diapers used to have ingredients that caused health concerns to parents, but lately, these materials have been replaced for safer ones; for example, latex was replaced by spandex.

 - They are convenient, especially when you’re out and about.

 - Don’t need cleaning, you simply throw them away.

 - Are easy to change.

 - Are very absorbent, so your baby may require fewer changes.